Code-Institute-Submissions/amaama/README.md

 ## Technical information

+### Template

-The website was created using Bootstrap template Creative (https://startbootstrap.com/template-overviews/creative/).
+The website was created using Bootstrap template [Creative](https://startbootstrap.com/template-overviews/creative/).
 Most of the HTML and CSS code was changed as required.
 The following design elements were kept:

  - Fixed navigation

  Additionally the menu options moved to the centre.
 Font size, font family, text colour, background colour, links styles changed.
 Border removed.

  - Heading and horizontal line in About section and heading, horizontal line and paragraph in Reservation section